Coquille St Jacques

 1. Preheat broiler to 400

-2. Saute onions slowly on low heat in 1 TBL butter in a small saucepan until soft and translucent
+2. Saute onions slowly on low heat in 1 TBL butter until soft and translucent

 3. Stir in the shallots and garlic, cook 1 minute more, remove from heat and set aside

-4. Pat the scallops dry and cut them into 1/4″ slices.
+4. Pat the scallops dry and slice them in half.
 Sprinkle with salt and pepper, dredge in the flour, shake off the excess and set aside

 5. Heat 2 TBL of butter and the olive oil in a large skillet on medium high heat and saute the scallops for 1 minute per side to lightly brown them